grupo1control/OracleDocker/README.md

 from https://github.com/oracle/docker-images

-###Crear la imagen del contenerdor ejecutando el .sh del repo oficial de Oracle
+### Crear la imagen del contenedor ejecutando el .sh del repo oficial de Oracle
 To assist in building the images, you can use the [buildDockerImage.sh](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.